What to Read Next

 That term comes from Peter Gollwitzer, a psychology professor at New York University who studies the ways that plans affect behavior.

-In experiments to test how making resolutions affects behavior, Gollwitzer “found that law students who had made a public commitment to working harder (by discussing their commitment to hard work with a psychologist) actually quit working earlier than students who had kept their commitments private,” according to a recent article in the Boston Globe about new year’s resolutions.
+In experiments to test how making resolutions affects behavior, Gollwitzer “found that law students who had made a public commitment to working harder (by discussing their commitment to hard work with a psychologist) actually quit working earlier than students who had kept their commitments private,” according to an article in the Boston Globe about new year’s resolutions.

 Notes the Globe: “Conventional wisdom, of course, would have predicted the opposite result: By making a resolution and telling other people about it, we think we’re putting pressure on ourselves to follow through.”
 Instead, sharing our goals too often lets us simply “congratulate ourselves just for making the resolution.”